Regularity and multiplicity of toric rings of three-dimensional Ferrers diagrams

 \section{Introduction}

-In this work, we will consider the Castelnuovo--Mumford regularity and the multiplicity of the toric varieties arising from the squarefree monomial ideals associated to the three-dimensional Ferrers diagrams.
+In this work, we will consider the Castelnuovo--Mumford regularity and the multiplicity of the toric varieties arising from the squarefree monomial ideals associated with the three-dimensional Ferrers diagrams.

-Evidently, toric varieties play an important role in algebra and algebraic geometry.
-From our point of view, it suffices to notice that the homogeneous coordinate ring of the image of the rational map defined by an equi-generated monomial ideal is the homogeneous coordinate ring of a toric variety.
-Meanwhile, the special fiber of the blow-up algebra defined by an equi-generated monomial ideal is the toric variety defined by the monomial ideal in this case.
-This type of approach has applications in statistics \cite{zbMATH05303649}, geometric modeling \cite{MR2039975} and coding theory \cite{arXiv:1808.06487}.
-In addition, the recent work of Cox, Lin and Sosa \cite{arXiv:1806.08184} provides a connection of chemical reaction networks and the toric variety arisen from the monomial ideal.
+The study of toric varieties is an important part of algebraic geometry.
+From our point of view, it suffices to notice that the image of the rational map defined by an equi-generated monomial ideal is a toric variety.
+Meanwhile, the special fiber of the blowup algebra defined by an equi-generated monomial ideal is the toric variety associated with the monomial ideal in this case.
+This type of approach has applications in statistics \cite{zbMATH05303649}, geometric modeling \cite{MR2039975}, and coding theory \cite{arXiv:1808.06487}.
+In addition, the recent work of Cox, Lin, and Sosa \cite{arXiv:1806.08184} provides a connection of chemical reaction networks with the toric variety arising from the monomial ideal.